KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 ### 4. Token generation

-The AS issues `id_token` and optionally `access_token` based on the requested `response_type`.
-TODO: Detail.
+See OpenID Connect specification.

 ### 5. Getting the tokens and/or code

 See OpenID Connect specification.
-TODO: Detail.

 ### 6. Accessing the token (depending on the flow)

 See OpenID Connect specification.
-TODO: Detail.
+TODO: Describe how token endpoint is read from response.

 ### 7. Verification of user's identity